 On some laptops, the PrtScr key isn’t primarily reserved for but it also performs other tasks.
 If that’s the case, you need to press the Fn key along with PrtScr so you can properly take a screenshot.
 Let’s now take a look at how you can use the above-mentioned methods on your laptop.

-But if you want to save the screenshot directly on your hard drive, you should press Windows key + PrtScn + Fn.
+But if you want to save the screenshot directly on your hard drive, you should press the Windows key + PrtScn + Fn.

 And if you want to take screenshots of the active window, you must use the Alt + PrtScn + Fn keys together.
 The editing process is again the same.